 “What?
 Whoa.” was all a bemused Jessica Mendoza could offer in response.

 But did A-Rod’s argument deserve the lukewarm reception it got?
 Perhaps.
 But maybe he’s onto something.
-After all, Puig’s no stranger to MVP talk, receiving votes in each of his first two seasons.
+After all, Puig’s no stranger to MVP talk—he received votes in each of his first two seasons.

 His subsequent decline, though, was well-documented.
 For a while, his future as a major league starter was in question.
-On-field and off-the-field struggles, as well as frequent injury issues, led many to conclude that his brief stint as a superstar was over for good.
+On-field and off-the-field struggles—and frequent injury issues—led many to conclude that his brief stint as a superstar was over for good.

 But that changed in 2017, and Puig’s offensive resurgence was one of the big Playoff Narratives surrounding the Dodgers’ postseason run.
-Plus, he had turned himself into a very good defender.
+Plus, he’d turned himself into a very good defender.
 Could he sustain that success in 2018?

 Admittedly, the results haven’t been promising so far.
 Puig is off to a slow start, sporting a dismal .220/.286/.300 along with a -0.1 fWAR.
 There’s room for optimism, however, and there are several things he can do to boost his MVP campaign.